 Van Doren sums up the other tales as preparatory excursions at best and deeply flawed at worst.
 This is said of even some of the finest ones, short-story masterpieces like “Ethan Brand” and “Wakefield.”
 “The Minister’s Black Veil” is dismissed in a couple of sentences by Van Doren for its ambiguity (“a certain irresolution in the moral” is how he sums it up, briefly) which I had thought the point.

-The stories he likes best are those which point to larger works to come.
+The stories he likes best are those which anticipate larger works to come.
 “Peter Goldthwaite’s Treasure” takes place in a big old house, so it prefaces Hawthorne’s approach to The House Of Seven Gables.
 “Rappaccini’s Daughter” gets real praise (“one of Hawthorne’s greatest tales,” he calls it) but also more attention for its use of an Italian setting, repeated in the later novel The Marble Faun.

 In sum, Van Doren’s take on Hawthorne the storyteller is the same verdict Edgar Allan Poe once gave: Too much allegory.
 “It is his best and his worst device,” Van Doren writes.
 He notes Hawthorne’s strongest literary influences were John Bunyan and Edmund Spenser, creators of high fantasy but also lightweights in Van Doren’s view.